Hafeez232/SecurityResearch/Darksword.md

 Why it matters:

-- This is the clearest evidence that the repository has moved past exploitation into collection-oriented intrusive behavior.
+- This is the clearest evidence that the malware has moved past exploitation into collection-oriented intrusive behavior.

 ---